 From time to time, I’ve felt called to write about racial injustice.
-I’ve wondered if we’re teaching our children to hate.
-And I’ve pondered my role as a bystander by not speaking up about racial injustice.
+For example, I’ve pondered my role as a bystander by not speaking up about racial injustice.
 The deaths of George Floyd, Ahmaud Arbery and Breonna Taylor have put the issue of racism in the United States front-and-center this summer.
 Racial injustice is so big, so complicated that I’m at a loss for how to help.
 Where do I begin?

 In this video titled Courageous Presence with Racism, author and psychologist Tara Brach says, “We each have a role to play.
 We each have medicine we can apply to this illness.”
 Tara advises to “start right where you are.”